pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

           dtype='object')

 Here's a short description of each column:
-   - PLAYER_NAME: The name of the basketball player.
+   - `PLAYER_NAME` The name of the basketball player.
-   - PLAYER_ID: The unique identifier for each basketball player.
+   - `PLAYER_ID` The unique identifier for each basketball player.
-   - TEAM_NAME: The name of the player's basketball team.
+   - `TEAM_NAME` The name of the player's basketball team.
-   - GAMES: The number of games the player has played in.
+   - `GAMES` The number of games the player has played in.
 This does not include attending a game but not playing (such as when a player is injured).
-   - MINUTES_PLAYED: The total number of minutes the player has been on the court.
+   - `MINUTES_PLAYED` The total number of minutes the player has been on the court.
 This is measured in the time on the game clock, not in real-time.
 There are typically 40 minutes of game-time, comprised of four 10-minute quarters.
 Overtime would be considered extra time.
-   - FIELD_GOALS_MADE: The number of successful field goals made by the player.
+   - `FIELD_GOALS_MADE` The number of successful field goals made by the player.
 This includes both two-point and three-point field goals and does not include free throws.
-   - FIELD_GOAL_ATTEMPTS: The total number of field goal attempts by the player.
+   - `FIELD_GOAL_ATTEMPTS` The total number of field goal attempts by the player.
-   - FIELD_GOAL_PERCENTAGE: The percentage of successful field goals made by the player.
+   - `FIELD_GOAL_PERCENTAGE` The percentage of successful field goals made by the player.
-   - THREE_POINTS_MADE: The number of successful three-point baskets made by the player.
+   - `THREE_POINTS_MADE` The number of successful three-point baskets made by the player.
-   - THREE_POINT_ATTEMPTS: The total number of three-point basket attempts by the player.
+   - `THREE_POINT_ATTEMPTS` The total number of three-point basket attempts by the player.
-   - THREE_POINT_PERCENTAGE: The percentage of successful three-point baskets made by the player.
+   - `THREE_POINT_PERCENTAGE` The percentage of successful three-point baskets made by the player.
-   - FREE_THROWS_MADE: The number of successful free throws made by the player.
+   - `FREE_THROWS_MADE` The number of successful free throws made by the player.
-   - FREE_THROW_ATTEMPTS: The total number of free throw attempts by the player.
+   - `FREE_THROW_ATTEMPTS` The total number of free throw attempts by the player.
-   - FREE_THROW_PERCENTAGE: The percentage of successful free throws made by the player.
+   - `FREE_THROW_PERCENTAGE` The percentage of successful free throws made by the player.
-   - OFFENSIVE_REBOUNDS: The number of offensive rebounds grabbed by the player.
+   - `OFFENSIVE_REBOUNDS` The number of offensive rebounds grabbed by the player.
-   - DEFENSIVE_REBOUNDS: The number of defensive rebounds grabbed by the player.
+   - `DEFENSIVE_REBOUNDS` The number of defensive rebounds grabbed by the player.
-   - TOTAL_REBOUNDS: The total number of rebounds grabbed by the player.
+   - `TOTAL_REBOUNDS` The total number of rebounds grabbed by the player.
-   - ASSISTS: The number of assists made by the player.
+   - `ASSISTS` The number of assists made by the player.
-   - TURNOVERS: The number of turnovers committed by the player.
+   - `TURNOVERS` The number of turnovers committed by the player.
-   - STEALS: The number of steals made by the player.
+   - `STEALS` The number of steals made by the player.
-   - BLOCKS: The number of baskets blocked by the player.
+   - `BLOCKS` The number of baskets blocked by the player.
-   - FOULS: The number of fouls committed by the player.
+   - `FOULS` The number of fouls committed by the player.
-   - POINTS: The total number of points scored by the player.
+   - `POINTS` The total number of points scored by the player.

 Let's quickly verify that the dataframe has the proper number of rows using the `shape()` method.
 Since we set the `count` to `500` in the API request, there should be 500 rows in this dataframe.